GeoMOER/moer-bsc-mpg-proximate-sensing/docs/units/_unit06/unit06-06_Analysis.md

 ### Results of general movement per color

-The average number of recordings per individual per color shows that insects that landed on yellow were significantly more active (mean records 27.31) than those that chose the flower pattern (mean records 16.59; Table 1).
+The average number of recordings per individual per color shows that insects that landed on yellow were significantly more active (mean records 27.31) than those that chose the flower pattern (mean records 16.59; **Table 1**).
 However, the patterned plate exhibited both the highest maximum number of recordings (max records 3411) and the lowest standard deviation (SD 101.1).
 The yellow panels achieved the lowest maximum value (max records 2243) with a standard deviation of 143.8.
 The blue panels showed the highest standard deviation (170.1) among the color groups.

-**Tabelle 1:** The number of records per individual (track_ID) grouped by color chart with minimum number of records (min), maximum number of records (max), average number of records (mean) and the standard deviation of the number of records (sd).
+**Table 1:** The number of records per individual (track_ID) grouped by color chart with minimum number of records (min), maximum number of records (max), average number of records (mean) and the standard deviation of the number of records (sd).

 | Color | mean | max | min | sd |
 |----------|----------|----------|----------|----------|